 Color: Fashion Products / Color: Image and Style Descriptions

-This course will introduce students to the fundamentals, nuances, and the importance of knowing about color and color choices and how they are made.
-If you are a professional in the fashion industry, in retail, apparel, cosmetics, accessories, or home fashions, this course will open up a world of color validations and effectiveness that you can use in industry.
-This course is the introduction in a series of required courses to achieve a Color Certificate.
-Course materials are included.
+If you are a professional in retail, apparel, cosmetics, accessories, or home fashions, this course will open up a world of color validations and effectiveness that you can use to improve your product sell-through.
+Discover the fundamentals, nuances, and importance of knowing about color and color choices and how they are made through a variety of presentations, discussions, and color exercises.
+Having color knowledge is also a bonus for image consultants and stylists who work to enhance the appearance of others.
+This course is the introduction in a series of required courses to achieve a Color Specialist Certificate.

 Instructor: Ben Gomes, adjunct assistant professor, Textile/Surface Design, and creative director, the Style Center, division of overseas publishers representatives.

 Prerequisite: SXC 010

 Color is a major, if not the number one reason any product sells.
 No matter what type of work you do or career you pursue the ability to harness the power of color can be your success factor.
 Discover the degree to which color is universal, crossing all market boundaries and impacting point of sale to clients and consumers.
 Learn to use color effectively as an extraordinary visual and sensual stimulus and how color can update a "tired" product line, increase current sales, and build company branding.
 Find out how to pick colors that affect moods, product sales, and home environments by creating color stories.
 Discover how color reflects the "big picture" mega trends: cultural, social, economic, eco, political and translate these trends into market applications.
 Explore how seasonal color forecasting themes are used to develop color ranges for different products, services and markets.

 Instructor: Doty Horn, founding director, ColorVoyant LLC and international color trend expert.